15 October 2024

 Everyone’s financial situation when they finish working is unique.
 Your super may not be your only source of income.
 You may also retire with some debt – a mortgage for example.

-• Keep your savings invested, giving you the potential to generate income in retirement
+- Keep your superannuation invested, giving you the potential to generate income in retirement

-• Choose how much and how often you want your payments3
+- Choose how much and how often you want your payments2

 READ MORE: 3 RETIREMENT INCOME OPTIONS TO BE AWARE OF

-An account based pension – such as AustralianSuper’s award-winning1 Choice Income account – offers you a range of investment options.
+An account-based pension – such as AustralianSuper’s award-winning1 Choice Income account – offers you a range of investment options.
 These options are designed to grow your savings over the course of your retirement by keeping them invested.
-Plus, with an account based pension, these investment returns are tax-free.
-The Choice Income Balanced option has had an average return of 9.48% a year over 10 years to 30 June 20234
+Plus, with an account-based pension, these investment returns are tax-free.

 Understanding each investment option can help you select one that meets your personal financial needs – such as a short, mid or long-term investment goal.
 For example, the Choice Income Balanced option means you’ll be invested in a variety of asset classes and is designed to have medium to long-term growth, with possible short-term fluctuations.
 The investment objective for this option is to beat the consumer price index (CPI) by more than 4% per annum, over the medium to longer term.
 So, with the Balanced option, you may achieve a return that outpaces inflation and grows your balance, even in retirement.